buggyrace/buggy-race-about/docs/registering-users/spreadsheet.md

 * data is always trimmed (leading and trailing spaces removed)
 * the `username` is always lowercase, and any internal spaces are removed
-  * if identical usernames are generated, each new one is "bumped" — you'll see a message telling you which usernames have been bumped in this way (you might want to edit them in the CSV file you download afterwards)
+  * if identical usernames are generated, they will be "bumped" according to the disambiguation policy you chose — you'll see a message telling you which usernames have been bumped in this way (you might want to edit them manually in the CSV file once you've downloaded it)
 * for the `password` column, the default option is "Generate random" which will create a friendly initial password (inspired by the service of [DinoPass](https://www.dinopass.com) — we don't use their API directly